 Best Gay Events/Shows/Tours in Cusco

-- Marcha del Orgullo Cusco: This is Cusco’s gay Pride event that takes place during the end of June and beginning of July every year.
+- Marcha del Orgullo Cusco: This is Cusco’s gay Pride event that takes place at the end of June and beginning of July every year.
 Having begun only in 2015, it’s only gone from strength to strength each year.
 It might not be as huge as Pride celebrations in Sao Paolo or even the capital Lima, but it’s a celebration nonetheless.

 - Cuzco Underground Cinema Festival: This is another highlight for Peruvian gays, the queer-friendly CUCIF.
 This independent film festival takes place every October and features a jury awarding prizes for different categories.
-Two of them are “Best Shot LGBTQ” and “Best Feature LGBTQ.” s
+Two of them are “Best Shot LGBTQ” and “Best Feature LGBTQ.”